 An exceptional athlete blessed with not only explosiveness and power, but graceful movements and incredible speed, "The Young Assassin" will continue to threaten the other lightweight competitors for the chance to compete for the title.

-UFC Middleweight Champion, Anderson "The Spider" Silva
+No. 9: UFC Middleweight Champion, Anderson "The Spider" Silva

 The greatest striker to grace the famed Octagon, Anderson Silva combines unrelenting movement, tactically precise strikes, with the power and knockout ability of a heavyweight to dominate opponent after opponent inside the cage.

 The best Muay-Thai striker, Silva's athleticism is a marvel to admire as a fan.
 Working meticulous angles and delivering strikes from all planes with all body parts, "The Spider's" stand-up striking abilities create stories for fans to witness and counterparts to admire.

 Anderson "The Spider" Silva's ability to make No. 1 contenders look amateur is a testament to not only his tremendous skill-set, but his athleticism as a mixed martial artist.